rHermes/adventofcode/README.md

 without z3.
 I will be looking at it some myself, before looking at reddit, to see if I can figure something out myself.

+I couldn't figure this out myself, but the reddit thread really showed some awesome solutions!
+It was possible to form a set of linear equations and I was able to derive it myself, once they showed the starting conditions.
+I ended up coding Guassian elimination myself to make sure the answer didn't have any rounding errors.

+I'll write more about this in the comments of the task, but it's a really cool one!

 #### Day 20

 I don't actually think this task was all that good, but I ended up reverse engineering the